 We provide materials and programs for infants, toddlers, school-aged children, young adults, and their parents, that support the library's mission of early childhood literacy.
 Our AWE Early Literacy Station (ELS) is designed specifically for our youngest patrons, ages 2-8, and features over 4,000 localized learning activities.
 Its fun, interactive, and engaging content spans all seven curricular areas: math, science & nature, social studies & geography, reading, art & music, writing & computer skills, and reference.
 The ELS is available in English, Bilingual Spanish, and Bilingual French.

-The library has a wide selection of DVDs for entertainment and educational purposes, all of which are rated PG-13 or for even more general audiences.
+The library has a wide selection of DVDs for entertainment and educational purposes, all of which are rated PG-13 or general audiences.

 Our digital learning tool, Brainfuse, which includes Flashbulb (which allows you to create your own flashcards for any subject), the LEAP learning program (diagnostic tests with customized study plans, lessons, and live tutoring).